We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Magnesium is one of seven essential macrominerals.
 These macrominerals are minerals that people need to consume in relatively large amounts — at least 100 milligrams (mg) per day.
 Microminerals, such as iron and zinc, are just as important, though people need them in smaller amounts.

 Magnesium is vital for many bodily functions.
-Getting enough of this mineral can help prevent or treat chronic diseases, including Alzheimer’s disease, type 2 diabetes, cardiovascular disease, and migraine.
+Getting enough of this mineral can help prevent or treat chronic diseases,

 The following sections discuss the function of magnesium in the body and its effects on a person’s health.